Co-ordinator of the UKSRN: John Elliott (Leeds Beckett University)

 His research into computational modeling of communication crosses many boundaries and disciplines: from human language ‘universals’, dolphin communication, architecture of the mind and multidimensional models in space-time for countering crime and terrorism to an ethical decision engine for robot soldiers, and global impact strategies for post detection decipherment of an extra-terrestrial signal to manage dissemination and societal impact.

-Duncan Forgan is a postdoctoral research fellow at the University of St Andrews.
+Duncan Forgan (now employed outside of academia) was a postdoctoral research fellow at the University of St Andrews.
 He obtained his PhD in astrophysics from the University of Edinburgh, where he conducted hydrodynamical simulations of protostellar discs to answer key questions in star and planet formation.
 His SETI research focuses on improved estimates of the number of civilisations able to establish communication with the Earth using Monte Carlo simulation strategies, and deriving new observational diagnostics of intelligence using current mainstream astronomical observations, especially those used to detect extrasolar planets.
 Duncan is an elected member of the Royal Society of Edinburgh’s Young Academy of Scotland, an interdisciplinary organisation of leading academics, civil servants and third sector workers, formed to give the next generation of leaders a coherent voice to address the most challenging issues in Scottish (and UK) society.
 He sits on the steering committee of the UK Centre for Astrobiology, and the editorial Board for the International Journal of Astrobiology.

 Colin joined the School of Engineering at the University of Glasgow as James Watt Chair, Professor of Engineering Science in October 2014.
 His previous posts were Director, Advanced Space Concept Laboratory and Director, Scottish Centre of Excellence in Satellite Applications at the University of Strathclyde.
 As a Physicist turned Engineer he has long enjoyed the interaction between these two vibrant fields.
 He is a Fellow of the Royal Society of Edinburgh and the Royal Academy of Engineering and was made MBE in June 2014 for services to Space Research, Science and Technology.
 Much of his work has centred on mathematical modelling of families of highly-perturbed spacecraft orbits, but he also has interests in large-scale, long-term ventures in Engineering Science including climate engineering, near Earth asteroid capture strategies and in-situ asteroid materials processing, with direct relevance to SETI.